awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

 1. Now that you've unzipped the installation folder, created a MySQL database and user, and customized the WordPress configuration file, you are ready to copy your installation files to your web server document root so you can run the installation script that completes your installation\.
 The location of these files depends on whether you want your WordPress blog to be available at the actual root of your web server \(for example, `my.public.dns.amazonaws.com`\) or in a subdirectory or folder under the root \(for example, `my.public.dns.amazonaws.com/blog`\)\.

-1. If you want Wordpress to run at your document root, copy the contents of the `wordpress` installation directory \(but not the directory itself\) as follows:
+1. If you want WordPress to run at your document root, copy the contents of the wordpress installation directory \(but not the directory itself\) as follows:

    ```
    [ec2-user ~]$ cp -r wordpress/* /var/www/html/